 Caution is advised when using guidelines after a review date.

-In the exceptional circumstances that a Trust opts not to follow an EMNODN approved guideline/monograph/SOPs they should complete an EMNODN Derogation Form.
+In the exceptional circumstances that a Trust in the EMNODN opts not to follow an EMNODN approved guideline/monograph/SOPs they should complete an EMNODN Derogation Form.

 REVIEW AND AMENDMENT LOG